MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSecondarySite.md

 ```

 ### -InstallationSourceFile

 Specifies an array of installation source file objects for Configuration Manager.
-To obtain an installation source file object, use the New-CMInstallationSourceFile cmdlet.
+To get this object, use the [New-CMInstallationSourceFile](New-CMInstallationSourceFile.md) cmdlet.

 ```yaml
 Type: IResultObject[]